-Following each annual meeting of the shareholders, Pediatrix's Board of Directors designates a non-management Director as "Chairman of the Board" or, alternatively, as "Presiding Director."
-In addition to other responsibilities, the Chairman of the Board or Presiding Director presides over meetings of our non-management Directors.
-At least once a year, the Chairman of the Board or Presiding Director also presides over meetings of our independent directors.
-Following our 2007 annual meeting of the shareholders, our Board of Directors appointed Mr. Alvarez to serve as Chairman of the Board.
+To assist the Board of Directors in fulfilling its obligations, following each annual meeting of the shareholders, MEDNAX's Board of Directors designates a non-management Director as "Chairman of the Board" or, alternatively, as "Presiding Director."
+MEDNAX separates the roles of Chief Executive Officer and Chairman of the Board or Presiding Director in recognition of the differences between the two roles.
+The Chief Executive Officer is responsible for determining the strategic direction for the Company and the day-to-day leadership and performance of the Company.
+The principal responsibility of the Chairman of the Board or Presiding Director is to serve as chief administrative liaison between independent Directors and MEDNAX management and to monitor implementation of Board of Directors' directives and actions.
+At least once a year, the Chairman of the Board or Presiding Director also presides over meetings of our independent Directors.
+Following our 2011 annual meeting of shareholders, our Board of Directors appointed Mr. Alvarez to serve as Chairman of the Board.